Site of Velehrad School

 In the 20th century, Lavaca County transitioned into a more diversified economy, with the growth of oil and gas exploration.
 The discovery of oil in the early 1900s brought prosperity to the region, attracting new residents and businesses.
 Today, Lavaca County continues to be primarily rural with a strong agricultural heritage, while also benefiting from the contributions of the energy industry.
 The county's deep-rooted history and ongoing development make it a unique and historically significant part of Texas.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lavaca County, Texas.
+This timeline provides a concise overview of the key events in the history of Lavaca County, Texas.